sfc-gh-bwrobel/hackathon-the-acolyte-chatbot/doc/Path_Actors-Enrich.md

-# Enrich the Chatbot with Cast information
+# Enrich the Chatbot with Actor information

-In this path...
+In this path you load data for the Actors.

-## Create new schema
+## Create a new schema

 ```sql
 USE ROLE ACCOUNTADMIN;